- Constitutional and sociopolitical framework

 Transparency International and ‘Global Corruption Index’

 The standard reference for corruption indices is the Transparency International organisation.
-Transparency International publishes ‘Global Corruption Report: Education’ for the field of education, Part 3 of which explicitly deals with transparency and integrity in higher education.
+Transparency International publishes the Global Corruption Report: Education for the field of education, Part 3 of which explicitly deals with transparency and integrity in higher education.
 That said, the most recent report is from 2013 and has not been updated since.
-The ‘Global Corruption Index’ produced by Global Risk Profile (GRP), a Swiss company, offers an additional corruption index for 199 countries and regions, based on 28 indicators.
-The ‘Global Corruption Index’ combines two indices: corruption and white collar crime.
+The Global Corruption Index produced by Global Risk Profile (GRP), a Swiss company, offers another corruption index for 199 countries and regions, composed of 28 indicators.
+The Global Corruption Index combines two indices: corruption and white collar crime.

 Country Information Events: conflict and policy analysis

-Beyond the reference sources provided by DLR and the Kooperation international website, it is at this point worth recommending other more broad-based country profiles, conflict and policy analysis that are helpful points of reference.
+Beyond the reference sources provided by DLR under Criterion 2 and the Kooperation international website, it is at this point worth recommending other more broad-based country profiles, conflict and policy analysis that are helpful points of reference.
 The studies compiled by the Stiftung Wissenschaft und Politik SWP (German Institute for International and Security Affairs) and the largest non-university information centre for comparative regional studies, the German Institute for Global and Area Studies (GIGA) deserve special mention at this point.

 The other institutions given above – such as the International Crisis Group and the UCPD – offer other functionality beyond maps that includes political analysis of selected priority issues.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Federal Agency for Civic Education offer a wide range of information about countries and topics.